icycoke/algs4/README.md

 # algs4
-This project contains all the source codes and corresponding grader feedbacks for the assignments of [Algorithms, Part I by Princeton University](https://www.coursera.org/learn/algorithms-part1?)
+This project contains all the solutions with full marks and corresponding grader feedbacks for the assignments of [Algorithms, Part I by Princeton University](https://www.coursera.org/learn/algorithms-part1?)

 There are 5 assignments for 5 weeks study in total:
 1. Percolation